Billeder på siden

 Seek not temptation then, which to avoid

-Were better, and most likely, if from me 365
+Were better, and most likely, if from me

-Thou fever not: trial will come unsought.
+Thou fever not: trial will come unfought.

-Wouldlt thou approve thy constancy? approve
+Wouldst thou approve thy conftancy? approve

-First thy obedience; th other who can know,
+First thy obedience; th' other who can know,

 But if thou think, trial unfought may find